LiliaFramework/Lilia/documentation/docs/hooks/communication_social.md

 **Purpose**

 Override to change how many characters a player can have.
 Returns the maximum number of characters a player can have.

+**When Called**

+This hook is triggered when:
+- Character limits are being checked for a player
+- Before character creation is allowed
+- During character management operations
+- When validating character slot availability

 **Parameters**